the-teachingRSE-project/competencies/institutionalized_education.md

 With the ever-growing demand for RSEs in science it could be helpful for people to earn certificates for skills needed in certain RSE positions.
-This would possibly make hiring easier and could incentivise researchers to go through proper courses on these skills instead of learning on the go.
+This would possibly make hiring easier and could create an incentive for researchers to go through proper courses on these skills instead of learning on the go.
 For certain skills it would also be good for finding jobs outside academia, e.g. in industry where certain practices are already state-of-the-art.